-The data processing procedure for teleseismic earthquake data is discussed by (Lin and Ritzwoller, 2011) and are only briefly summarized here.
-First, teleseismic records at the TA stations in the western US following earthquakes with surface wave magnitudes $Ms \ge 5.0$ are downloaded from the IRIS DMC and cut according to the arrival window of surface waves, before instrument responses are removed.
+The data processing procedure for teleseismic earthquake data is discussed by Lin and Ritzwoller (2011) and is only briefly summarized here.
+First, teleseismic records at the USArray TA stations in the western US following earthquakes with surface wave magnitudes $Ms \ge 5.0$ are downloaded from the IRIS DMC and cut according to the arrival window of surface waves before instrument responses are removed.
 Second, FTAN is applied to the cut seismograms and Rayleigh wavefront group and phase travel times and amplitudes are measured as a function of period.
-Phase ambiguity is resolved using a network based approach in which travel time measurements are compared with measurements at nearby stations using the method of Lin and Ritzwoller (2011).
+Phase ambiguity is resolved using a network-based approach in which travel time measurements are compared with measurements at nearby stations using the method of Lin and Ritzwoller (2011).
 Then Helmholtz tomography is performed to produce Rayleigh wave phase velocity maps from 32 to 80 sec period.
+Uncertainties are estimated similar to eikonal tomography applied to ambient noise data, but by accumulating phase velocities over many different earthquakes.
 In Helmholtz tomography, finite frequency effects are corrected through a term involving the local Laplacian of the amplitude field.
 Figure 2d,e shows the phase velocity maps from ET at periods of 36 and 70 sec, respectively.
 A comparison of the 36 sec phase velocity maps obtained from ANT and ET is shown in Figure 2f.
 The average difference is 5 m/s with slightly faster phase velocities emerging from ET.